TalkingQuickly/talkingquickly.github.io/deploying_rails/index.md

 title: Deploying Rails
 ---

-Resources from the Railsconf 2014 Presentation
+Resources from the Railsconf 2014 Presentation by Ben Dixon ([@talkingquickly](http://www.twitter.com/talkingquickly))

 ### Provisioning a VPS for a rails application.